moumar/beads/readme/README.txt

-Beads.
-An computer music library for Java.
-See http://www.beadsproject.net for documentation.
+Beads - a computer music and sound art library for Java.
+See http://www.beadsproject.net.